zenhack/tempest/README.md

 make
 ```

-Note: this will also configure tempest to share a grain/app storage
+Then run `make install` to install tempest system wide.

+If you do not want to share storage with Sandstorm, you can omit the
+`--localstatedir` flag.

-directory with a sandstorm system.
-In addition to
-the files used by sandstorm, `tempest` will create a couple extra things
+In addition to the files used by sandstorm, `tempest` will create a
-underneath that path, namely:
+couple extra things underneath that path, namely:

 - an extra directory at `sandstorm/mnt`
 - a sqlite3 database at `sandstorm/sandstorm.sqlite3`

-Then run `make install` to install tempest system wide.

 # Importing data from sandstorm